-The wearer can communicate with the smart glasses through voice, touching, tapping or swiping with their fingers, for example.
-The controls built into the frames allow the wearer to do this.
-Some smart glasses also have gesture recognition of head, eye and hand movements.
+The wearer can communicate with the smart glasses through voice, tapping, or swiping with their fingers.
+The controls built into the frames allow the wearer to do all these activities.
+Some smart glasses also have gesture recognition of head, eye, and hand movements.

 Amazon Echo Frames (2nd gen)

-Made from a carbon fibre and titanium, the Echo Frames from Amazon are lightweight and water-resistant.
+Made from carbon fibre and titanium, the Echo Frames from Amazon are lightweight and water-resistant.
 They allow roughly an hour of music, half an hour of phone calls, and 120 incoming notifications over 14 hours.
-When the frames are placed upside down for three seconds, they automatically turn off.
+When the frames are placed upside down for three seconds, they automatically turn off, a very handy feature.

 Snap Spectacles AR (4th gen)